rangle/schematics-angular/README.md

 ```

 If your project currently does not have a `/features` folder, the
-schematic will create on for you.
+schematic will create one for you.

 You should see the following files be created when running this
 schematic: